 Connectivity beyond the baseline requires some agreement on the part of the user to certain behaviors and configurations of the device.

-Activesync and BES connectivity can be turned on for mobile device users (even for personal devices) as long as they agree to
+Activesync connectivity can be turned on for mobile device users (even for personal devices) as long as they agree to

 allow the college to wipe the device if it is lost, stolen, replaced, or changes ownership, or if the user is separated or terminated from the College;